Santa Maria Novella: Spanish Chapel

-Architecture
+Internal remodelling

 Vasari was the architect, commissioned in 1567 by Grand Duke Cosimo I, for the first remodelling of the church, which included removing its original rood screen and loft, and adding six chapels between the columns.
 The second remodelling was designed by Enrico Romoli, and was carried out between 1858 and 1860.

 The square in front the church was used by Cosimo I for the yearly chariot race (Palio dei Cocchi).
 This custom existed between 1563 and late in the 19th century.
 The two Obelisks of the Corsa dei Cocchi marked the start and the finish of the race.
 They were set up to imitate an antique Roman Circus Maximus.
 The obelisks rest on bronze tortoises, made in 1608 by the sculptor Giambologna.

 Astronomical Instruments

 An armillary sphere (on the left) and an astronomical quadrant with gnomon (on the right) were added to the end blind arches of the lower façade by Ignazio Danti, astronomer of Cosimo I, in 1572.
 The armilliary sphere was intended to determine the vernal equinox and this was observed for the first time publicly in 1574.
 The gnomon threw shadows on the astronomical quadrant to tell the time according to the transalpine, Italian and Bohemian methods.

 Thanks to these instruments, the astronomer was able to calculate exactly the discrepancy between the true solar year and the Julian calendar, then still in use since its promulgation in 46 BC.
-By demonstrating his studies in Rome to Pope Gregory XIII, he obtained the realignment of the days and the promulgation of the new Gregorian calendar, jumping into a night in 1582 from 4 October to 15 October.
+By demonstrating his studies in Rome to Pope Gregory XIII, he helped obtain the realignment of the date of Easter and the promulgation of the new Gregorian calendar.

 Danti also placed a hole in the south facing circular window at a height of 21.35 m and installed a meridian line on the floor of the church as a better method of determining the equinoxes than the armilliary sphere.
 However, the construction was not completed due to the death of his patron, the Grand Duke Cosimo I.